 San Jacinto College administrator recognized for leadership in the petrochemical industry

 Griffin has more than 30 years of experience in the petrochemical manufacturing industry.
 He has experienced the many changes in workforce demands of the petrochemical industry and the increased need for workers with degrees and certificates.
-As associate vice chancellor / senior vice president at San Jacinto College he oversees the curriculum and instruction of the College’s petrochemical-related training programs to ensure that all petrochemical training program curriculum at the College meets the expectations of hiring managers throughout the region’s chemical plants.
+At San Jacinto College, he oversees the curriculum and instruction of the College's petrochemical-related training programs to ensure that all petrochemical training program curriculum at the College meets the expectations of hiring managers throughout the region's chemical plants.

 "I am honored and humbled to have received this award from the Economic Alliance," said Griffin.
 "The work we do here at San Jacinto College to ensure our industry partners have the skilled workforce they need for the future is a collective effort.
 I am proud to work alongside so many individuals who have the same mission and vision for ensuring that we have a safe and effective workforce to help promote the critical petrochemical industries in our region."

-The LyondellBasell Center for Petrochemical, Energy, & Technology at San Jacinto College is the region’s training leader for the petrochemical, energy and technology workforce.
-The Center was developed with industry partners at the table designing the space, the equipment and the curriculum for the credit and incumbent worker training that takes place in the facility.
-He holds a bachelor’s degree in industrial education and a master’s degree in safety and environmental study from the University of Wisconsin-Stout.
+The LyondellBasell Center for Petrochemical, Energy, & Technology at San Jacinto College is the region's training leader for the petrochemical, energy, and technology workforce.
+The center was developed with industry partners at the table designing the space, the equipment, and the curriculum for the credit and incumbent worker training that takes place in the facility.
+Griffin holds a bachelor's degree in industrial education and a master's degree in safety and environmental study from the University of Wisconsin-Stout.